splunk/observability-workshop/content/en/oncall/docs/getting_started/rotations.md

 ![Asia Shift](../../../images/asia-shift.png)

-You will now be prompted to add Members to this shift; add the Asia members who are **jimhalpert, lydia and marie**, but only if you're using the Splunk provided environment for this workshop.
+You will now be prompted to add Members to this shift; add the Asia members who are **Jim Halpert, Lydie Rodarte-Quayle and Marie Schrader**, but only if you're using the Splunk provided environment for this workshop.

 If you're using your own Organisation refer to the specific list provided separately.